lucianmiller/blog-for-pets/README.md

 # Blog For Pets

-#### HTML Exercie for Epicodus, 2/1/2021
+#### HTML Exercise for Epicodus, 3/11/2021

 #### By Lucian Miller

 ## Description

 This is a webpage I designed using the knowledge I gained from the *My First Webpage* project, using my pets as a subject to write about.
+Later, the page was used to experiment with jQuery by creating a 'night mode' and 'day mode'.

 ## Setup/Installation Requirements

 * Clone this repository.
 * Open File
 * Open Index.html
-* Navagate the webpage in your browser
+* Navigate the webpage in your browser

 ## Known Bugs